bartoszlenar/Validot/docs/DOCUMENTATION.md

 settings.ReferenceLoopProtection; // true
 ```

-- You can create `ValidatorSettings` object directly and pass it to the [validator]'s constructor, however the recommended way is to use the builder pattern exposed by the [factory](#factory).
+- You can create `ValidatorSettings` object directly and pass it to the [validator](#validator)'s constructor.
+However, the recommended way is to use the builder pattern exposed by the [factory](#factory).
   - [Factory](#factory) initializes the settings object with the default values and exposes it through the builder pattern:

 ``` csharp